-Tax Tips That Help You Organize for Tax Filing Preparation by Admin
+Tax Tips That Help You Organize for Tax Filing Preparation by Jessica Hodges

 As we’re entering the new year, we are once again faced with a highly critical yet greatly dreaded task of organizing for tax preparation.
 Every year we avoid the tasks of preparing for April 15, yet we could avoid most of the stress by adopting simple tools that can be maintained easily year-round.